TERREMEMBER/znbase/docs/content/stable/deploy/checklist.md

 ## Overview

-A YugabyteDB cluster consists of two distributed services - the [YB-TServer](../../architecture/concepts/yb-tserver/) service and the [YB-Master](../../architecture/concepts/yb-master/) service.
+A ZNbaseDB cluster consists of two distributed services - the [YB-TServer](../../architecture/concepts/yb-tserver/) service and the [YB-Master](../../architecture/concepts/yb-master/) service.
 Since the YB-Master service serves the role of the cluster metadata manager, it should be brought up first followed by the YB-TServer service.
 In order to bring up these distributed services, the respective servers (YB-Master or YB-TServer) need to be started across different nodes.
 Below are some considerations and recommendations on starting these services.
-The *deployment configurations* section below has detailed steps on how to setup YugabyteDB clusters.
+The *deployment configurations* section below has detailed steps on how to setup ZNbaseDB clusters.

 ## Basics

-- YugabyteDB works on a variety of operating systems.
+- ZNbaseDB works on a variety of operating systems.
 For production workloads, the recommended operating systems are CentOS 7.x and RHEL 7.x.
-- Set the appropriate [system limits using `ulimit`](../manual-deployment/system-config/#ulimits) on each node running a YugabyteDB server.
+- Set the appropriate [system limits using `ulimit`](../manual-deployment/system-config/#ulimits) on each node running a ZNbaseDB server.
 - Use [ntp or chrony](../manual-deployment/system-config/#ntp) to synchronize time among the machines.

 ## Replication

-YugabyteDB internally replicates data in a strongly consistent manner using Raft consensus protocol in order to survive node failure without compromising data correctness.
+ZNbaseDB internally replicates data in a strongly consistent manner using Raft consensus protocol in order to survive node failure without compromising data correctness.
 The number of copies of the data represents the replication factor.
 Note that this distributed consensus replication is applied at a per-shard (aka tablet) level similar to Google Spanner.

 You would first need to choose a Replication Factor (RF).
 You would need at least as many machines as the RF, which means 1 machine for RF1, 3 machines for RF3 and so on.
 Below are some recommendations relating to the RF.